 With the passage of the \$50 million Housing Bond in 2016, housing advocacy organizations are likely to turn their attention to increasing the State's long-term investment in housing and homelessness programs.
 One new investment approved in 2017 is a \$250,000 state appropriation to offset costs to build or retrofit existing homes to accommodate elderly or disabled residents.
 Improvements could include the installation of wheelchair ramps, grab bars for bathroom showers, widening doorways or any other renovations that would make it easier and safer for elderly or disabled individuals to stay in their homes.
-Governor Gina Raimondo has included level funding (\$1 million) for Thresholds in her FY18 budget.
-Thresholds is administered by Rhode Island Housing and provides funding to be used to develop housing for people with serious and persistent mental illness and developmental disabilities.
+Funding for the program was increased to \$500,000 in the state's FY19 budget.
 Many organizations in the State are also advocating for federal legislation that has been introduced in Congress to improve and expand the extremely successful Low-Income Housing Tax Credit program (S548/HR1661).
 If enacted, this legislation would significantly increase production and preservation of housing in Rhode Island.